Front / Business Areas / Container goods

 By choosing Kalundborg Container Terminal, you will have a significantly lower CO2 footprint per TEU when having containerised goods to Zealand.

-The terminal time in Kalundborg is about 10 minutes, and from here you drive directly onto the Danish roads – without heavy rush hour traffic, which easily eats an hour of your schedule.
+From here you drive directly onto the Danish roads – without heavy rush hour traffic, which can easily eat up an hour of your schedule.

-This means less idle time, less waiting time, and a significantly lower CO2 footprint per TEU.
+Less idle time, less waiting time and a significantly lower CO2 footprint per TEU.

 That's why you should choose Kalundborg.